memobc/memobc.github.io/people/curko.md

 #### Profile

 I graduated from Lafayette College in 2022 with a B.S. in Psychology and a minor in Mathematics.
 There, I completed an honors thesis examining the role of contextual information in passage comprehension and recall.
-I look forward to pursuing my interests in episodic memory and emotion in the Memory Modulation Lab!
+I look forward to pursuing my interests in episodic memory and emotion in the MemoLab!

 Outside of the lab, I love playing volleyball, discovering new music, reading, and traveling.